Fire and rescue services

 Roads are dangerous at night.
 In rural areas, stray livestock and unlit vehicles are common.

-Incidents of road rage are also common.
-They can escalate quickly.
+Incidents of road rage occur.
+They can escalate quickly, particularly if someone is injured.

 By law: